Alya-Azmi-DLPrin/SQITK3073-Group3-Project/README.md

 * Lim Xun Yi
 * Yap Hui Shin

+Requirements to start the program:

+Run the following commands in your command prompt/terminal

+pip install streamlit
+pip install matplotlib
+pip install numpy
+pip install pandas
+pip install fpdf
+pip install kaleido

+If all of the above have been installed, you can unzip the file or open it via WinRAR.

-After downloading the zip file, unzip the file.
+After downloading the zip file, unzip it.
-CLick on autorun to launch the program.
+Click on autorun to launch the program.